Roujon2/Moviespedia/README.md

 Using TMDB and JustWatch API.

-Hosted at https://moviespedia-64e3a.web.app with to Google Firebase
+Hosted at https://moviespedia-64e3a.web.app with Google Firebase

 ## Project
 ### Javascript